 FEP: Thanks so much for taking the time to talk with us, Jan-Lourens!
 Do you have a website or contact method you’d like to leave for people who want to get in touch with you for work or otherwise?

 JL: Thanks for a great course and I’m glad you enjoyed my cut enough to have me slap some sentences together that will hopefully be helpful.

 The fastest way to get hold of me would be by email:

 Thanks so much for joining us today!
 I hope you enjoyed this interview with recent Film Editing Pro graduate, Jan-Lourens van der Merwe.

-If you’re interested in learning more about our professional video editing courses, enter your email below to be added to our mailing list.
+If you’re interested in learning more about our professional video editing courses, sign up on the right to receive our 50 Editing Tips and be added to our newsletter.